Menu

 Simon Hill was originally targeted for development.
 It is now preserved for water protection and passive recreation.
 As its name suggests, the terrain is hilly, and also rocky in some places, with an interesting footbridge bridge constructed of one very large split log.

-Bowker Street Conservation Area is used for reserve drinking water wells and groundwater protection, as well as passive recreation.
+Bowker Street Conservation Area is maintained by the Town of Norwell for reserve drinking water wells and groundwater protection, as well as passive recreation.
 It too offers some hills and rocky terrain.

 According to the Massachusetts Historical Commission, native tribes occupied the Simon Hill area through the Woodland, First Period and Colonial Period, and likely continued to occupy the site into the late 1700s.